itserror404/qalbPlus/README.md

 My specific contributions were:
 - Writing the system request and typsetting in Latex
-- Authoring many of planning documentations
+- Authoring many of the planning documentations
 - Designing the class diagrams and one of the sequence diagrams
-- Coding the credentials application that let's files to be uploaded to this web application.
+- Coding the credentials application that uploads files to the web application.